webplatform/docs-wpd/Projects/editors_guide/index.md

 *** To author tutorials and concept articles follow the guidelines.
 **** http://docs.webplatform.org/wiki/WPD:Content/Tutorials_and_concept_articles
 **** http://docs.webplatform.org/wiki/WPD:Implementation_Patterns
-* Step 7.
-Prepare and upload assets for articles
+=Step 7.
+Prepare and upload assets for articles=
 ** Optimize files
 *** Optimize PNG image files and resize to a maximum width of 650px.
 Some popular optimizers are:
 **** http://www.pngoptimizer.com/